Weight-Loss Tea: These Teas May Help You Lose Weight

 Fennel tea: May help you slim down while you sleep

-Some foods, like fennel, increase levels of melatonin in your body, a hormone that helps you drift off at night—and according to a 2018 study from the University of Granada—may help buffer weight gain and lessen heart disease risk in healthy people.
+Some foods, like fennel, increase levels of melatonin in your body, a hormone that helps you drift off at night—and according to a 2018 study in rodents from the University of Granada—was shown to help buffer weight gain and lessen heart disease risk in healthy people.
 Truth: you might not find fennel tea to be palatable on its own, particularly if you’re not a licorice fan.
 (Fennel is one of those vegetables you really should stop avoiding.)

 Chamomile tea: Quells anxiety